juan-insuasti/insuasti-web/ui/content/blog/images-in-markdown.md

 author: 'Juan Insuasti'
 excerpt: 'A demonstration of how images work in markdown blog posts with various examples and styles.'
 tags: ['ai-generated', 'markdown', 'images', 'blog', 'examples']
+publish: '2025-12-25' # Scheduled for future - won't be visible until this date
 ---

 # Working with Images in Markdown